Neelam057/DataBootCamp_PythonAPI/README.md

 The cities are filtered based on the following ideal weather conditions:

-Only cities that meet these conditions are selected for vacation recommendations.
+Only cities that meet required conditions are selected for vacation recommendations.

 ### 2.3 Geoapify API for Hotels